pkgw/website-netlify-experiment/content/2018/website-refresh.md

 <!-- more -->

-This website is now powered by [Gutenberg](https://www.getgutenberg.io/), an all-in-one static site generator written in my new favorite language [Rust](https://www.rust-lang.org/).
+This website is now powered by [Zola](https://www.getzola.org/) (formerly known as Gutenberg), an all-in-one static site generator written in my new favorite language [Rust](https://www.rust-lang.org/).
 One great thing about this system is that most of the text on this site is now expressed in [Markdown](https://en.wikipedia.org/wiki/Markdown), and I can keep the whole thing in Git version control.
 If there’s one thing I love, it’s putting stuff in Git.

-Gutenberg has a very straightforward architecture that makes it easy to implement new features on the website.
+Zola has a very straightforward architecture that makes it easy to implement new features on the website.
 So I’ve gone ahead and revised the design, changing several things that have been bothering me for a while.
 For instance, I’ve tried to make the body text extremely readable — if you ask me,